 The duration of patents in the pharmaceutical and plant protection fields may be expanded by filing a Supplementary Protection Certificate (SPC).

-THE SCP - ESSENTIAL POINTS
+THE SPC - ESSENTIAL POINTS

 a) Medicinals products and processes

 The owner of a basic patent on a medicinal product for human beings or animals, or on a process to obtain such a product, is entitled to a supplementary protection certificate (SPC) in each European State where such a product is subject, prior to its marketing, to an administrative authorization (or Marketing Authorization, MA).

 The SPC takes effect at the term of the basic patent, and further protects the product for a period of five years after the term of the patent, or fifteen years after the date of the first MA in the European Community (whichever comes the first).

 The SPC is governed by the provisions of the Council Regulation EC N°469/2009 of 6 may 2009.
 A SPC may be granted in each Member State in which the basic patent was granted and the MA was obtained, and the SPC application should be filed at the national industrial property office.